wix/Detox/docs/contributing.md

 ##### Inspect Documentation Style Changes

-This Demo page serves as a visual representation of the styling and formatting of our documentation.
+This [demo page](demo.mdx) serves as a visual representation of the styling and formatting of our documentation.
-You can now access it by visiting the [Demo page](/demo) from the navigation menu.

-We hope you'll find it to be a valuable resource as you work with our library.
+If you are changing the stylesheets, check with it to prevent undesirable visual regressions.